 Outside enjoy a new water feature, Faux Fall, by David Harber.
 Inside, discover contemporary glassware by Colin Reid and Sally Fawkes.

-This property is administered on our behalf by Lord Faringdon.
+Important information: This property is administered on our behalf by Lord Faringdon.
 You can find out more about the property on Lord Faringdon's website.

 All visitors, including members of the National Trust, must acquire a valid day ticket before entering the gardens and grounds.